 Asteronotus cespitosus (van Hasselt, 1824)

-The unmistakable species Asteronotus cespitosus is known from the Marshalls from five specimens.
-Three were found at a depth of about 3 meters in Kwajalein Harbor under a sheet of aluminum siding blown into the water by a storm.
+The unmistakable species Asteronotus cespitosus is known from the Marshalls from about a dozen specimens so far.
+Most of them, including four clustered together with egg masses, were found at a depth of about 3 meters in Kwajalein Harbor under sheets of aluminum siding blown into the water by a storm.
 This and other aluminum debris that rest on the sand and Halimeda algae bottom under our moored boat have proven very fruitful as "nudibranch collectors."
 A number of other species are known from the Marshalls solely from specimens found under these few sheets of aluminum.
 Two more specimens were found together at low tide on an intertidal reef southeast of Roi-Namur Island in Kwajalein Atoll.
-Both this pair and the first pair found in the harbor were observed with egg masses.

 The shot below shows the anterior end with the rhinophores.